 SAVVY TIP: You can only use your ex husband’s National Insurance record if you don’t remarry before you reach state pension age.

 – Your ex husband doesn’t have to be told.
 If you’re using his NI record to claim your pension, he doesn’t have to know about it.
-All you need to provide is his National Insurance number.
+Ideally, you should provide his National Insurance number but if you don’t have that, the DWP says it’s not impossible to claim a state pension on your ex’s NI record.

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company.